![]() |

 for the French series and went on to license and distribute Italian

-editions with the images as Licensee of The Solar Wind Picture Library.
+editions with the images as Licensee of The Solar Wind Picture

-client list of licensees of Peter's roleplay Art, from as far apart as Rio de Janeiro
+licensees of Peter's roleplay Art, from as far apart as Rio de Janeiro

-to Sydney.
-During the process, Red Fox in London, who had hitherto not been involved, also licensed early numbers in the series and then went
+not been involved, also licensed early numbers in the series and then

-New York a situation then arose where I was, basically, creating a
+in New York a situation then arose where I was, basically, creating a

 cover design for a Lone Wolf series book which had every chance of

 being "a global book cover".
-In

 these days of instant e-mail it is easy to forget the impact that the